What Happened to the NFL’s Manti Te’o, Victim of a Famous Catfishing Hoax?

-It capped an impressive four-year career with the Fighting Irish, during which Te’o piled up 437 tackles and 8.5 sacks, according to Sports Reference.
+It capped an impressive four-year career with the Fighting Irish, during which Te’o piled up 437 tackles and 8.5 sacks.
 All seven of his career interceptions came during his senior season.

 The Manti Te’o girlfriend hoax was shocking news

-One of the big human-interest stories in the 2012 college football season involved Manti Te’o and how he was inspired by the memory of Lennay Kekua, his dead girlfriend.
+One of the big human-interest stories in the 2012 college football season involved Manti Te’o drawing inspiration from the memory of Lennay Kekua, his dead girlfriend.
 It was a compelling story.
 It also wasn’t true.
-Instead, the story was an elaborate hoax perpetrated against the linebacker, according to ESPN.
+Instead, the tale was an elaborate hoax perpetrated against the linebacker, according to ESPN.

-Someone using a fictitious name contacted Te’o and then worked with others to convince the NFL player that he was engaged in a long-distance relationship with a young woman.
+Someone using a fictitious name contacted Te’o and then worked with others to convince the NFL player he was engaged in a long-distance relationship with a young woman.
 He was later led to believe that the woman had died shortly after the real-life death of his grandmother.
-Adding a layer of complexity to the story, which was unearthed by Deadspin, there was conjecture that Te’o was a party to the hoax, potentially to garner publicity.
+Adding a layer of complexity to the story unearthed by Deadspin, there was conjecture Te’o was a party to the hoax, potentially to garner publicity.

 He had mixed results during his NFL career

-After helping Notre Dame into the college championship game against Alabama following the 2012 season, Manti Te’o went to the San Diego Chargers in the second round of the 2013 NFL draft.
-He played four seasons with the Chargers, starting 34 games and making 221 tackles, according to Pro Football Reference.
+After helping Notre Dame into the college championship game against Alabama following the 2012 season, Manti Te’o went to the San Diego Chargers in the second round of the 2013 NFL Draft.
+He played four seasons with the Chargers, starting 34 games and making 221 tackles.
 Te’o spent most of his final season in San Diego on injured reserve.

 The New Orleans Saints signed Te’o to a two-year, $5 million deal during the free-agent window in 2017, and he made 80 tackles in 21 games, missing the majority of the 2018 season.
 He was brought back as a late-season injury replacement in 2019 and then once again released.

-In 2020, Te’o was signed to the practice squad of the Chicago Bears and was briefly elevated to the active roster in 2021.
+In 2020, Te’o signed with the practice squad of the Chicago Bears and was briefly elevated to the active roster in 2021.
 However, his contract expired shortly after, and he has had no further moves in the NFL.